 More performance through better use of resources

 PHP 7 ensures that PHP operations now require significantly fewer resources, and above all less CPU processing power, than in version 5.6.
 This means that up to twice as many operations are possible with the same server power.
 For WordPress this also means up to twice the performance.
-PHP 7 thus brings one advantage in particular: In order to run a large WordPress site with many dynamic elements such as shopping carts, you now need significantly less computing power with PHP 7 than with PHP 5.6.
+PHP 7 thus brings one advantage in particular: In order to run a large WordPress website with many dynamic elements such as shopping carts, you now need significantly less computing power with PHP 7 than with PHP 5.6.

 - The numbers are taken from a performance test by ZEND, the developer of PHP 7 and refer to WordPress 4.1.
 However, our internal tests with WordPress 4.4.2 gave similar results and you can assume that a rough doubling of the performance can be expected under newer WordPress versions as well.